Elementary and middle school programs

-IslandWood provides educational field trips for students in grades 3-8 utilizing the many resources at the Brightwater Center.
-Field trips can accommodate up to 60 students per day, last 3-4 hours, and are free of charge.
+IslandWood partners with King County to provide exceptional learning experiences for community members at the Brightwater Education Center.
+At Brightwater, IslandWood engages students, teachers and families in experiential and project-based fieldwork that appeals to diverse learning styles and interests.
+Field trips can accommodate up to 60 students per day, last 4 hours, and are free of charge.
 Teachers can choose from the following program options: